 Between 1820 and 1920, nearly 80 percent of US immigrant arrivals landed at New York ports.
-Now the full run of New York passenger and customs lists, 1820 to 1957, is free to search on the Statue of Liberty-Ellis Island Foundation website.
+Now the full run of New York passenger and customs lists, 1820 to 1957, are free to search on the Statue of Liberty-Ellis Island Foundation website.

 A. Search nearly 65 million names, including immigrants, ships’ crew, and other travelers who passed through New York harbor.